Card-Forge/forge/README.md

 - Clone your forked repo to your local machine.

-- You need maven to load in dependencies and build.
-Install that. `mvn -U -B clean -P windows-linux install` from the root repo dir will create everything needed.

 - Make sure the Java SDK is installed -- not just the JRE.
 Java 8 or newer required.
-I'm personally running 11.
+At the time of this writing, JDK 11 works as expected.

+- You need maven to load in dependencies and build.
+Obtain that [from here](https://maven.apache.org/download.cgi).
+Execute the following from the root repo dir to download dependencies, etc:

+    `mvn -U -B clean -P windows-linux install`

+  For the desktop, this will create a populated directory at `forge-gui-desktop/target/forge-gui-desktop-<release-name>` containing typical release files such as the jar, Windows executable, resource files, etc.

 - Install Eclipse for Java.
 Launch it.
-I'm using Eclipse 2018-12.
+At the time of this writing, Eclipse 2018-12 works as expected.
+YMMV for other versions.

 - Create a workspace.
 Go to the workbench.
 Right-click inside of Package Explorer > Import... > General > Existing Projects into Workspace > Navigate to local forge repo >
   Check "Search for nested projects" > Uncheck 'forge', check the rest > Finish.